aasthasehrawat/ai-chatbot/README.md

     git push origin main
     ```

-2. **Log in to Vercel**: Go to [Vercel’s website](https://vercel.com/) and log in or create an account.
+2. **Log in to Render / Vercel**: Create an account if you don't have one.

 3. **Import Project**:
-   - Click on "New Project" or "Import Project" from your Vercel dashboard.
+   - Click on "New Project" or "Import Project" from your dashboard.
    - Connect your GitHub account if you haven't already.
    - Select the repository where your Flask app is hosted.

 4. **Configure Project**:
-   - Ensure the framework preset is set to “Python” or that Vercel detects the `vercel.json` file.
+   - Ensure the framework preset is set to “Python” or that the platform detects the `vercel.json`/`render.yaml` file.

 5. **Deploy**:
    - Click on "Deploy" to start the deployment process.
-   - Vercel will build and deploy your application.
-You can monitor the build logs and deployment status on the Vercel dashboard.
+   - Monitor the build logs and deployment status.

-6. **Access Your App**: Once deployed, Vercel provides a unique URL for your application (e.g., `your-app-name.vercel.app`).
+6. **Access Your App**: Once deployed, the platform provides a unique URL for your application (e.g., `your-app-name.onrender.com`).

 ## Usage